deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 ## Testable infrastructure variants

-We set up 4 variants of our infrastructure:
+We've set up 4 variants of our infrastructure:
 `cdn0` is the existing, Cloudfront-based setup - the control.
 `cdn1` to `cdn3` to replaces Cloudfront with various Fastly configurations: